PacktPublishing/Accelerating-Server-Side-Development-with-Fastify/Chapter 10/README.md

-# Chapter 9 - Application testing
+# Chapter 10 - Deployment and Process monitoring for a healthy application

 This chapter will implements the tests for our project by running the application and mocking when necessary.